IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Run Payara as a User Other Than Root
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-See the :ref:`glassfish` section of :doc:`prerequisites` for details and init scripts for running Payara as non-root.
+See the :ref:`payara` section of :doc:`prerequisites` for details and init scripts for running Payara as non-root.

 Related to this is that you should remove ``/root/.payara/pass`` to ensure that Payara isn't ever accidentally started as root.
 Without the password, Payara won't be able to start as root, which is a good thing.